cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     voiLut: Array<VOI>
 }

-// Warning: (ae-missing-release-tag) "Orientation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Orientation = {
     sliceNormal: Point3
     viewUp: Point3
 }

-// Warning: (ae-missing-release-tag) "Plane" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Plane = [number, number, number, number]

-// Warning: (ae-missing-release-tag) "Point2" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point2 = [number, number]

-// Warning: (ae-missing-release-tag) "Point3" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point3 = [number, number, number]

-// Warning: (ae-missing-release-tag) "Point4" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point4 = [number, number, number, number];

-// Warning: (ae-missing-release-tag) "PTScaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type PTScaling = {
     suvbwToSuvlbm?: number
     suvbwToSuvbsa?: number
 }

-// Warning: (ae-missing-release-tag) "PublicViewportInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type PublicViewportInput = {
     element: HTMLElement